 Google Earth (GE) provides a fascinating way to explore the earth remote ecosystems.
 Few people would imagine that Google Earth has the resolution and detail to monitor ecosystems, but an experienced interpreter can do remarkable things with Google Earth beyond the simple location of houses, urban areas and major landscape features.
 A 2005 Google Earth visit to one of my old research sites in Manitoba, Canada, showed that GE can be used to approximate the melting rates of permafrost in peat landforms.

 In 1974, I published an article on the "Distribution and Melting of Permafrost in the Southern Part of the Discontinuous Permafrost Zone in Manitoba.
 (Arctic, Journal of the Arctic Institute of North America, Volume 27, number 3, September 1974).
 With Google Earth I revisited the area in 2005 to reassess the melting rates which I had measured in a previous study in the early 1970's.
-Using my field work between 1969 and 1972 as reference, Google Earth has enough resolution to get a rough idea about the melting rates in the last 35 years.
+Using my field work between 1969 and 1972 as reference, and satellite images provided through Google Earth, Apple and Bing Maps, a good estimate of the melting rates in the last 35 years ab be obtained.